 - This flexible distro offers full customization with live-build.

-- There’s a Kaili Linux training suite available called Kali Linux Dojo, where users can learn how to customize their own Kali ISO and learn the basics of pentesting.
+- On the training suite, Kali Linux Dojo users can learn how to customize their own Kali ISO and learn the basics of pentesting.
 All of these resources are available on Kali’s website, free of charge.
-Kali Linux also offers a paid-for pentesting course that can be taken online, with a 24-hour certification exam.
+Kali Linux also offers a paid-for pentesting course that can be taken online with a 24-hour certification exam.
 Once you pass this exam, you’re a qualified pentester!

 Key Features & Benefits: